Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - Bounding volume hierarchy (BVH) is based on minimum bounding spheres (MBS) and oriented bounding boxes (OBB)
 - Scene layers may be created in Cartesian 3D or in global 3D world coordinate systems

-<h2><a name="_8">Persistence</a></h2>
+### Persistence

-I3S scene layers can be delivered to web, mobile and desktop clients using a number of different patterns.
-Most users will interact with scene layers using applications that access cloud or server based information via RESTful interfaces/services.
-In these cases the cache (the I3S nodes and their payloads)  for the scene layer reside on the server and is returned to clients via a RESTful interface that exposes the scene layer, its nodes and  their associated resources (geometries, attributes, textures) as web addressable resources.
-The I3S specification contains a complete description of the <a href="../service/SceneService.md">web addressable resources</a> and their url scheme.
+I3S scene layers can be delivered to web, mobile and desktop clients using a number of patterns.
+Most users will interact with scene layers using applications with cloud or server based information.
+In these cases, the scene layer cache is on the server and is provided to clients through a RESTful interface.
+These web addressable resources provide access the scene layer, nodes, and associated resources.

-Some users will also interact with a scene layer delivered to them as a single large Scene Layer Package – this is a single file that packages the complete node tree and its resources into an archive that supports direct access to the individual nodes and resources within it. <a href="#_8_1">Scene Layer Packages (SLPK files)</a> are part of the current I3S implementation with multiple generators and the ability by clients to consume packages containing hundreds of GB of content.
+Alternatively, a scene layer can be delivered as a Scene Layer Package.
+This is a single file that includes the complete node tree and all necessary resources into an archive.
+It allows direct access to individual nodes and their resources.

-All storage methods store the Indexed 3D Scene Layers in a simple key-value structure, with the key representing the access URL and the value being the JSON document or other resource type.
+All storage methods store the Indexed 3D Scene Layers in a key-value structure, where the key is the access URL and the value is resource (e.g. JSON document).

 <h3><a name="_8_1">Scene Layer Packages (SLPK files)</a></h3>